FENECON Home 20 & 30 assembly and operating instructions

 10.1.
 Connection of a Heat pump via "SG-Ready"

-The integration of an "SG-Ready" (Smart Grid-Ready) Heat pump is an advanced form of sector coupling of electricity and heat - often also referred to as a "Power-to-Heat" application.
-The control system ensures that the Heat pump slightly overheats the thermal storage unit at times when cheap (solar) electricity is available in order to save electrical energy at times when there is no cheap surplus electricity.
+The integration of an "SG-ready" (smart grid-ready) heat pump is an advanced form of sector coupling of electricity and heat — often also referred to as a "power-to-heat" application.
+The control system ensures that the heat pump slightly overheats the thermal storage tank at times when cheap (solar) electricity is available in order to save electrical energy at times when there is no cheap surplus electricity.

 10.2.
 Connection of a Heating element with a maximum of 6 kW

-If the capacity of the electrical storage unit is exhausted, self-generated energy must be fed into the public Grid with low remuneration.
+If the capacity of the electrical energy storage is exhausted, self-generated energy must be fed into the public grid with low remuneration.
 In these cases, it often makes sense to use the surplus electricity for water heating (e.g. for hot water buffer tanks, pool heating, etc.).
 In this way, other energy sources (e.g. wood or oil) can be saved.

 Care must be taken to ensure that three different phases are used.
 If only one phase is used, damage may occur. |